**This Chapter has been revised**

 "Careful.
 It's called a 'Sucker Punch' for a reason," she said.

-He took a sip of the coffee drink and sputtered as the intense espresso about hit him in the face.
+He took a sip of the coffee drink and sputtered as the intense espresso about hit him in the face just like the name suggested.
 Sucker Punch indeed.
 He coughed a bit as his eyes watered.
 "What the hell is in this?"

-"Uh… like a shit-ton of caffeine?" the blonde said with a roll of her eyes.
-"It's got enough in it to jumpstart a 747.
+"Uh… like a metric shit-ton of caffeine?" the blonde said with a roll of her eyes.
+"It's got enough in it to jumpstart an F-15.
 I'm expressly forbidden from having them though," she pouted.
-"I apparently tried to destroy a Wal-Mart the one time I managed to snitch one.
-I guess people really don't like it when you cause stampedes of giant bouncy balls through the aisles or snipe people with the **Nerf guns from inside the clothes racks."
+"I guess I apparently tried to destroy a Wal-Mart the one time I managed to sneak one.
+It seems that people really don't like it when you cause stampedes of giant bouncy balls through the aisles or snipe people with the Nerf guns from inside the clothes racks."

 "People also don't like it when you try and start a fire in the camping section to 'make the display scene more believable'," the brunette behind the counter called out with a roll of her eyes.
 "Just ignore her, Mr. Stark.
 That's what the rest of us do."

 Tony stared at the blonde hazily as she continued to blather on about random crap.
-He could tell that she was talking, but all that came out of her mouth was white noise.
+He could tell that she was talking by the way her mouth was flapping, but all that seemed to come out of her mouth were muted "wah-wah" sounds like he was stuck in a Charlie Brown cartoon.

 Helen carelessly dropped the rag she was using to wipe down the tables and hurried over to find that sure enough, he'd passed out cold.
 She let out a string of expletives, cursing her rotten luck as she did a standard check for his vitals.
 His temperature was higher than she would have liked and he was breathing a bit erratically.